Niaratho/kafka-workshop/04_message_schemas/README.md

 4. Start the consumer and fetch the users written to the topic.
 If the consumer does not retrieve any data, find a way to convince it. **Hint:** `seek()` or `auto.offset.reset`
 5. Inspect the data retrieved with a debugger. **What is different from what we expected?
 How to fix that?**

+**Learning Objectives**
+- consuming events with binary message format
+- using messages schemas to prevent consuming messages with incompatible message format

 ## Level 4.5 - Evolution of a Schema